elastic/kibana/packages/kbn-expandable-flyout/README.md

 - a left wider section to show more details
 - a preview section, that overlays the right section.
 This preview section can display multiple panels one after the other and displays a `Back` button

+> Run `yarn storybook expandable_flyout` to take a quick look at the expandable flyout in action

 ## Design decisions

 The expandable-flyout package is designed to render a single flyout for an entire plugin.
 While displaying multiple flyouts might be feasible, it will be a bit complicated, and we recommend instead to build multiple panels, with each their own context to manage their data (for example, take a look at the Security Solution [setup](https://github.com/elastic/kibana/tree/main/x-pack/plugins/security_solution/public/flyout)).

 The expandable-flyout is making some strict UI design decisions:
 - when in collapsed mode (i.e. when only the right/preview section is open), the flyout's width is fixed to the EUI `s` size
-- when in expanded mode (i.e. when the left section is opened), the flyout's width is fixed to the EUI `l` size
+- when in expanded mode (i.e. when the left section is opened), the flyout's width is fixed to the EUI `l` size.
+Internally the right, left and preview sections' widths are set to a hardcoded percentage (40%, 60$ and 40% respectively)

 ## Package API